Assistant Professor, Music

 Theodore Buchholz is the cello professor at the University of Arizona, where he also serves as String Area Coordinator, String Chamber Music Coordinator, and the Director of the UA String Project.

 As a performer Theodore Buchholz has been lauded by newspaper critics as a “virtuosic cellist” with a “warm beautiful sound.”
-He has performed in prominent venues from New York’s Lincoln Center to international halls in Italy and Tokyo, and in important venues across the United States.
-Buchholz is the cellist of the Deco Piano Trio which holds a residency at the White Lakes Chamber Music Festival; more information on the trio is at www.decotrio.com.
-He toured the recently commissioned concerto The High Songs by Carter Pann, and this season will perform Brahms’s Double Concerto and Beethoven’s Triple Concerto with orchestras across the U.S.
+He has performed in prominent venues from New York’s Lincoln Center to international halls in Italy and Tokyo, and in countless venues across the United States.
+He toured the recently commissioned concerto The High Songs by Carter Pann, and performed Brahms’s Double Concerto and Beethoven’s Triple Concerto with orchestras across the U.S.

-Dr. Buchholz’s upcoming album, Afterglow, will feature Henry Hadley’s complete works for cello and piano, and will be released by Centaur Records in 2019.
+Dr. Buchholz’s album, Afterglow, features Henry Hadley’s complete works for cello and piano, and was released by Centaur Records in 2020.
 His recording of the Hans Winterberg Cello Sonata was released under the Toccata label in 2018, and he is a member of True Concord whose CD recording won a 2016 Grammy Award.
 Theodore served as a professional orchestral musician for ten years, and has collaborated in chamber performances with members of the world’s leading ensembles.
-During the summers he performs and teaches at the prestigious Killington Music Festival in Vermont.
-More information is at www.killingtonmusicfestival.org.
-He performs on an outstanding cello made in 1877 by French luthier Charles Mennégand.
+During the summers he performs and teaches at the Killington Music Festival in Vermont (killingtonmusicfestival.org), and at the Zephyr Music Festival in Courmayeur, Italy (zephyrmusicfest.org).
+He performs on an exceptional cello made in 1877 by French luthier Charles Mennégand.

 As a nationally recognized researcher, Dr. Buchholz served as the Cello Forum Editor for the award-winning journal American String Teacher.
 Dr. Buchholz’s research accomplishments include publications in the Journal of Historical Research in Music Education, American String Teacher, and annual presentations at national conferences.
-His current research is focused on historical cello treatises, and he edited the technique book Exercises and Etudes for Elegance of Sound and Form in Cello Playing.
+His current research is focused on curriculum and leadership, as well as the historical cello treatises; he edited the technique book Exercises and Etudes for Elegance of Sound and Form in Cello Playing.

 Dr. Buchholz's current and former students perform in orchestras and chamber ensembles around the country and they teach private studios and in schools around the world.
-His students have been awarded scholarships to leading conservatories and universities, and have won awards in national chamber music and solo competitions.
-Dr. Buchholz is a recipient of the Taubeneck Superior Teaching Award.
+His students have been awarded scholarships to leading conservatories and universities, and have won awards in national solo and chamber music competitions.
+Dr. Buchholz is the recipient of the Taubeneck Superior Teaching Award and the College of Fine Arts Excellence in Fundraising Award.

 As a leader in music education, Theodore Buchholz regularly appears as a guest artist/teacher in leading conservatories and universities.
-Dr. Buchholz is a voting member of the National Academy of Recording Arts and Sciences.
-He serves as a member of the ASTA Collegiate Committee and he is the Past-President of the American String Teachers Association of Arizona.
+He served as the President of the American String Teachers Association of Arizona and as a member of the ASTA Collegiate Committee.
+He is a voting member of the National Academy of Recording Arts and Sciences.
 Dr. Buchholz is the Director of the Tucson Cello Congress which annually brings 100 cellists to the UA for a weekend of concerts and master classes.